Korean Beef Bulgogi Recipe

 Jang: The Soul of Korean Cooking (More than 60 Recipes Featuring Gochujang, Doenjang, and Ganjang)

-About Korean Beef Bulgogi
+What is Korean Beef Bulgogi

 Korean Beef Bulgogi is a celebrated dish in Korean cuisine, known for its tender beef and delectable balance of savory and sweet flavors.
 The term “Bulgogi” translates to “fire meat,” referencing the traditional grilling method used to cook the beef.
 This recipe features thinly sliced rib-eye steak that is marinated in a flavorful blend of soy sauce, sugar, garlic, and sesame oil.
 Often, ingredients like Asian pear or apple are added to enhance the marinade’s sweetness and tenderize the meat further.